Colorado shooting: US President Joe Biden calls for gun control | DW | 23.03.2021

 Specifically, he said he would push to have vote on a bill already passed by the House of Representatives that would require background checks for most gun sales.

-Gun control measures are notoriously difficult to pass in the US, with many congressional Republicans often blocking legislation.
+Gun control measures are notoriously difficult to pass in the US, with many congressional Republicans and the powerful pro-gun advocacy group, the National Rifle Association voicing opposition to restrictions.

+The bill recently passed by the Democrat-controlled House of Representatives is unlikely to succeed in the Senate.
+At least nine Republican Senators would need to vote in favor.

-Police on Tuesday released further information about the deadly shooting that took place at a King Scoopers supermarket in the city of Boulder, Colorado.
+Police on Tuesday released further information about the deadly shooting that took place at a supermarket in the city of Boulder, Colorado.

+A total of 10 people were killed in the shooting on Monday at a King Scoopers store, including a police officer.
+The victims ranged in age from 20 to 65.

 Authorities said the suspect purchased the assault rifle used in the attack just six days before the shooting took place.